eaasi/user-handbook/source/configuration/creating_environment_recs.rst

 It *does* mean that some light manipulation or counter-intuitive configuration of an Environment may be recommended, in order to replicate the traditional relationship between client and server applications - which are usually `assumed to be run on separate computers connected to each other over a network <https://en.wikipedia.org/wiki/Client%E2%80%93server_model>`_ - within a single Environment.

-This is particularly/notably true in the case of emulating web servers, where it is likely necessary to emulate both the original web application hosting/serving a site AND the legacy browser intended to run or view the site.
+This is particularly true in the case of emulating web servers, where it is likely necessary to emulate both the original web application serving a site AND the legacy browser intended to run or view the site.

 Examples of server environments to which these recommendations may apply:
 - Ubuntu Server 16.04